 The competency map shows where each person stands in terms of each skill, showing which areas they should focus on.
 It will also help later when they want to track their progress in developing those skills.
 The maps serve goals not only on a personal but also on a team level for team leaders because they can get a better overview of the team skill-set as a whole.

 Competency maps can benefit any team, product, or otherwise.
 Follow the five steps described below and learn to design your own competency map in no time.

 Step 1: Set up a list of key competencies.

 Just to make it clear: product designers have come to no universal agreement on their key competencies.
 Besides, the competencies change constantly, and so should your competency management.
 Find tools and adapt them to your needs.
 We did exactly that here at UX studio.

-Ultimate lists and expert articles about the basic UX and product design competences fill the internet.
+Ultimate lists and expert articles about basic UX and product design competencies fill the internet.
 Dr. David Travis wrote a great article about the competencies of user experience that we liked.
 Also, the product team at Vend seemed to have used a similar method for their mapping activities.
 So, based on these two approaches, we created our own tool and are sharing our experience here.

 As a first step, we listed fourteen key competencies we use more or less during all product design projects.
 Based on years of experience in our team, they include:

 - Visual Design